-As we adapt to the evolving coronavirus pandemic, we continue to support the UK's best medical and health researchers and ensure their voices are included in the important discussions and decision-making ahead.
+As we adapt to the evolving COVID-19 pandemic, we continue to support the UK's best medical and health researchers and ensure their voices are included in the important decision-making ahead.

 “Uncertainty is inevitable in the coming months: it is amazing how much we have learnt already about a virus that emerged just a few months ago.
 Science thrives on debate and it is often the interaction of conflicting views and challenge that drives progress.

 “However in an epidemic situation, like the one we are facing, people want certainty and firm reassurance.
 Trustworthy advice, from credible experts can quickly be politicised.
 Scientists bear a strong responsibility here and must work to ensure the public have access to the latest reliable evidence whilst at the same time maintaining awareness of its impact in the ongoing broader societal debate.”
 Academy President, March 2020

 We will be as flexible as possible to support all our researchers around the challenges of COVID-19.

 We've created a career support space offering resources and signposting support for leading a remote team, stress and overwork, being on the NHS frontline, looking after yourself and more.

 Our grant funding rounds are continuing, although timings may change.
 Please visit individual scheme pages for more details.
 We've also published FAQs for grant applicants and awardees during COVID-19.